Practicing Lawyer for 29 years in Pennsylvania

 Registered as an Independent for many years

 Running on both Republican and Democratic tickets because “I believe that judges should be impartial”

 Why I want to be a judge.

 In many ways, my whole life has served as training for my becoming a Judge.
-My knowledge of and experience with the judicial system, dedication to serving my community, and commitment to ethical decisiveness make me both eager to serve and well-qualified to be elected Judge on the Court of Common Pleas.
+My knowledge of and experience with the judicial system, dedication to serving my community, and commitment to ethical decisiveness make me both eager to serve and well-qualified to be elected Magisterial District Judge.

 Experienced and knowledgeable.

 I know the legal system from the ground up.
 I first served as a paralegal for a large corporate law firm, learning the court system and big litigation processes.
-During Law School, I saw the other end of the socio-economic spectrum when I served as a summer law clerk for the Legal Services Corporation in Washington, D.C.
-Since relocating to Pittsburgh in 1992, I began representing Alcoa Inc. Whether as trial attorney defending Alcoa’s patent rights, or deposing litigious employees, my advocacy skills developed by representing the Company and other corporations.
-As lead in-house counsel in employment and labor matters, I continued to seek and find opportunities to gain expertise in many substantive areas of the law, including family law, product liability, and even some criminal law.
+During Law School, I saw the other end of the socio-economic spectrum when I served as a summer law clerk for the Legal Services Corporation.
+Whether as trial attorney defending patent rights, or deposing litigious employees, my advocacy skills developed by appearing in court.
+As lead in-house counsel in employment and labor matters, I continued to seek and find opportunities to gain expertise in many substantive areas of the law, including family law, landlord tenant and even some criminal law.